 1. Understand your financial metrics and the inbound marketing approach:

 Studies show lack of finances is the reason most small businesses have a hard time growing.
 Not knowing where your investments yield the highest return can be confusing.

-Understanding and choosing the relevant metrics for your business is crucial to grow.
-As a scale-up you want to make sure you have a predictable source of revenue and know the costs associated with generating that money.
+Understanding and choosing the relevant metrics for your business is crucial to growing.
+As a scale-up, you want to make sure you have a predictable source of revenue and know the costs associated with generating that money.

 There are two metrics all companies should know and follow rigorously, as they can predict if a company will succeed or not.

 1. Customer Acquisition Cost (CAC) tells you how much you need to spend to acquire a client.
 It can determine a company’s profitability by looking at the difference between how much money you can receive from customers and the costs of receiving them.

 2. Customer's Lifetime Value (LTV) is the projected revenue one customer will generate over the course of their relationship with your company.

 For more detail on the financial metrics, download our full Marketing Guide to Growth!